KDE/cantor/admin/documentation/Dhairya_SoK'24/R/README.md

 ### Steps for adding custom style to the Qalculate documentation

-1. Copy and paste the main.css file as it is in the Qalculate folder
+1. Copy and paste the `main.css` and `script.py` files in the R folder.

-2. Add below mentioned CSS rules in the copied file
+2. Add below mentioned CSS rules in the copied file.

 ```css
 .calibre1 {